Relapse (Eminem album): Recording

 Dr. Dre (pictured in 2012) provided the vast majority of production for the album.

-Eminem had continued recording throughout 2005, and released most of this work on his Shady Records compilation album Eminem Presents: The Re-Up.
-He had also written a track called "Beautiful" when he was in rehab and finished it after he got out of rehab in 2005 and it became the fifth and final single on Relapse, and also one of the only songs on the entire album in which Eminem recorded when he wasn't sober.
+Eminem continued recording throughout 2005 and released most of this work on his Shady Records compilation album Eminem Presents: The Re-Up.
+He also wrote a track called "Beautiful" when he was in rehab and finished it after he got out of rehab in 2005.
+It became the fifth and final single on Relapse, and also one of the only songs on the entire album that Eminem recorded when he wasn't sober, alongside Careful What You Wish For and My Darling.
 Eminem began the recording stages of Relapse in mid-2008, after completing a 12-step program to control his drug addiction.
 Record producer and long-time Detroit collaborator Jeff Bass of the Bass Brothers worked with Eminem on 25 tracks, two years after the rapper had received treatment for his sleeping pill addiction in 2005.
 Depressed by Proof's death, Eminem fell into a period of "writer's block", where he felt everything he wrote was not worth recording.
 To compensate for this, Bass chose to follow a production style that would allow the artist to rap "off the top of his head, as opposed to writing a story".
 Eminem would then freestyle or record vocals one line at a time before interrupting and then recording another line.
 At the same time, according to Eminem's song rights supervisor Joel Martin, the rapper began to collect additional songs without noticing it.
 He would often record or produce material initially intended for the musical projects of other artists, but end up with tracks he really liked.